siddhantdhaware/vehicle_classification/todo/FP_plan.md

     1 Fix images and table referencing and linking
       - There should be a figure and table number followed by the caption of the image and table.
 The figures and tables should be correctly referenced in the text.

-    2 Ensure page limit by putting non-essential images and tables below, and writing more concisely.
+    2 Ensure page limits by putting non-essential images and tables below, and writing more concisely.
       - You have exceeded the page limit.
 Maximum 3 pages are allowed for Implementation and evaluation chapters each.
 You used 12 pages for implementation and exceeded page limit for evaluation too.
 You lost marks because of not following the guideline.

     3. Fix references